 WWPass Security Pack is a client side software pack that is installed on notebook, desktop or terminal server systems.
 It provides WWPass PassKey functionality for web browsers, VPN and mail clients, and encrypted file systems.

 To install WWPass Security Pack, use your browser to navigate to https://ks.WWPass.com/download/.
 The site automatically identifies your desktop operating system and highlights the appropriate download.
 Press the Download button.
 When the download completes, run the installer.
-Security Pack requires a computer reboot to finish installation.
+On Windows machines Security Pack requires a computer reboot to finish installation.

 WWPass Dashboard is an application that provides an interface for users to manage certificates, view key status, and launch WWPass programs and configurations and get access to information about using WWPass PassKeys with other software packages.